Lightning-AI/pytorch-lightning/docs/source-pytorch/past_versions.rst

 PyTorch Lightning evolved over time.
 Here's the complete history of versions with links to their respective docs.

+TO help you with keeping up to spead, check :doc:`Migration guide <./upgrade/migration_guide>`.

 .. list-table:: Past versions
    :widths: 10 50 40